Trek releases the Fuel EXe, a lightweight, yet feature-packed e-MTB

 Trek has added a brand new e-MTB, the Fuel EXe.
 Based on Trek's lightweight trail bike platform, the new e-MTB platform is designed to give a more natural e-MTB riding experience than Trek's existing high-powered, bike battery Rail e-MTB.

-Trek teased us with a new e-MTB claiming it to be 'dawn of a new era' and the new Fuel EXe will take its position as one of the best electric mountain bike in Trek's range.
-Trek has now released the full details of the new bike so let's dig into the details.
+Trek teased us with a new e-MTB claiming it to be the 'dawn of a new era' and the new Fuel EXe will take its position as one of the best electric mountain bikes in Trek's range.
+Trek has officially unveiled the new bike so let's dig into the details.

 While the Fuel EXe shares the same name as the trail human-powered Fuel EX, Trek says that the new bike has been built from the ground up.